-How can you then, as an employer, a HR director or line manager, actively start to identify and re-engage these disengaged employees?
-The answer: turn to your talent management solution, study your HR data and put it to work for you.
+How can you then, as an employer, an HR director, or a line manager, actively start to identify and re-engage these disengaged employees?
+The answer: turn to your talent management solution, study your HR data, and put it to work for you.

 In the course of rapidly growing an organization to catch up in a competitive market, it is easy for managers to lose sight of how growth and change can also affect their staff.

-With an effective integrated talent management system, it means the appraisal process, and the collected results, is built into and unified with your full HR data.
-With a perpetual record history of their staff, managers will find they have a full version of the truth of an employee’s job history, job development and engagement levels over his whole tenure with the company.
+An effective integrated talent management system, means the appraisal process, and the collected results, are built into and unified with your full HR data.
+With a perpetual record history of their staff, managers will find they have a full version of the truth of an employee’s job history, job development, and engagement levels over his whole tenure with the company.

 The performance appraisal should also set the scenario for the manager to provide recognition (third-ranked engagement driver) to the employee where it is due.
 It is often not realized or shown, but studies have shown that positive recognition of their strengths from management and the organization is a huge motivation point for employees.
 Motivated employees feel valued by their organization, and the two-way feedback allows them to feel that they are contributing to the organization.
 This in turn raises their engagement level positively.

-A good Learning Management System will also increase the expediency of the HR department in providing learning, training and development to the rest of your staff.
-Besides having an automated learning / course directory at their fingertips, an integrated Learning Management System allows HR to easily keep track of who is undergoing training, and the different courses and workshops they are attending, and how it contributes to the employee’s career development.
+A good Learning Management System will also increase the expediency of the HR department in providing learning, training, and development to the rest of your staff.
+Besides having an automated learning/course directory at their fingertips, an integrated Learning Management System allows HR to easily keep track of who is undergoing training, the different courses and workshops they are attending, and how it contributes to the employee’s career development.
 HR can also easily distribute feedback forms to gauge the effectiveness of courses and trainers, in order to improve the types of training and trainers that are made available to employees.